 Many people want to continue coaching or mentoring sessions following the assessment session(s), and for that, I connect assessment clients with coaches from my InterGifted Coaching Network.
 Most like to join my InterGifted Peer Community or Highly, Exceptionally & Profoundly Gifted Group in order to connect with their gifted peers from around the world and learn more about themselves and giftedness through healthy mirroring and community participation.
 Essentially, in my work, I’m dedicated to helping you find the right ongoing support for living out your giftedness in the most fulfilling way possible for you, and for many that starts with an assessment.

 The jumping off point for mentoring and coaching highly, exceptionally and profoundly gifted adults is never predictable: maybe it’s a pressing life question they’ve been unable to answer on their own, progress on personal development or a major project, healing from trauma, or a need to discover and understand their very unusual minds – or some combination of these and more.

 Sessions are non-linear and follow where the client’s mind takes us, with guidance from me to marry meta perspectives and micro practice.
 It is common, but not mandatory, that sessions last several hours.
 They also often happen in spurts – one or several in a row followed by a pause while insights are integrated.
 Highly, exceptionally and profoundly gifted adults learn in meta-steps, thus a non-linear partnering which adapts to their need for comprehensive and in-depth understanding, uncommon speed and unusual thinking style is needed.
 If you don’t know whether you are highly, exceptionally, or profoundly gifted, read my article here or consider scheduling an assessment session to explore the question with me.

-Due to high demand, I am currently unable to take new coaching clients; however I have trained coaches within my InterGifted network who are, themselves highly to profoundly gifted, and specialize in the support of highly to profoundly gifted adults.
+Due to high demand, I am currently unable to take new coaching clients; however I have trained and mentor coaches within my InterGifted network who are themselves highly to profoundly gifted, and specialize in the support of highly to profoundly gifted adults.
 Feel free to reach out to me for a personalized referral.